Caln Township, Pennsylvania

 Caln Township (/kæln/ KAL-in) is a township in Chester County, Pennsylvania, United States.
 The population was 14,432 at the 2020 census.
-The township was founded by settlers from Calne, Wiltshire in England in 1714; the relationship between Calne and Wiltshire continues in the present since the two are sister cities.
+The township was founded by settlers from Calne, Wiltshire in England in 1714; the relationship between Caln and Calne continues in the present since the two are sister cities.
 Caln is a township of the First Class, and the governing body is a Board of Commissioners.
 The township also owns Ingleside Golf Club and over 200 acre of green space and parks.

 Atop of a hill overlooking Coatesville and located in Caln, the historic Coatesville VA Medical Center (a major Veterans Administration hospital) provides care to approximately 20,000 veterans in the region annually.
 Brandywine Hospital, which resided in Caln Township, was abruptly closed in January 2022 by West Reading-based Tower Health after systemwide financial difficulties.
 The hospital primarily served northwestern Chester County.

 Caln Township is part of Coatesville Area School District (CASD).
 The western end of the township along U.S. Business 30 is sometimes referred to as the Village of Caln.
 Historically, there were places referred to as Reeceville (northwestern corner), Ingleside (between Caln and Thorndale), Bondsville (north of Thorndale), and Galagherville between Thorndale and Downingtown in the township.
 The names of these communities have since fallen out of usage, except for local road names and CASD's Reeceville Elementary School.